 One of the largest differences between online shopping and shopping in real life is the fact you can’t try the product before you buy it.
 Whether that means trying on a pair of trousers for fit or just seeing something close up to confirm it’s exactly what you imagine.

 All online retailers worth their salt should have a return policy which will clearly state how you can return an item if you are not satisfied.
 Before you purchase from any site you should familiarise yourself with this policy in case you need to use it.
-For most companies, you’ll be required to mail the item back in the condition it was received it and may need to contact the company to discuss the return.
+For most companies, you’ll be required to mail the item back in the condition it was received in and may need to contact the company to discuss the return.
+For companies with a brick-and-mortar store, you might be able to conduct a refund or return if you take your item into your local store.

 The main aspect of online shopping that is different from shopping at a brick-and-mortar shop (besides being able to do so from the comfort of your home) is that you’ll likely have to pay shipping fees, also called a delivery fee.
 Although some online retailers will waive this fee, many will ask for the money to cover the shipping, and for big items, this can end up being a large amount.